 FDLP.gov's homepage includes rotating features about depository library staff and many other things FDLP-related.
-To share info with GPO about your depository library, such as photos of events, resources you've created, or other news, see contact info in Promotional Tools and Resources or LSCM Outreach and Support at Contact Us.
+To share info with GPO about your depository library, such as photos of events, resources you've created, or other news, see contact info in Promotional Tools and Resources or LSCM Federal Depository Support Services at Contact Us.
 You and your library may be featured on FDLP.gov or in this guide!

 Federal Depository Library Program (FDLP)